shirleychen003/abortion/README.md

-# How Opinions On Abortion Have Evolved Among American Adults
+# Evolving Worldviews: Factors Influencing the Shifting Perspectives of American Adults on Abortion

 ## Overview
 This paper explores the public opinions of American adults in 2006 and 2016 on varying reasons a woman may want to obtain a legal abortion.
 Various factors such as age group, sex, religious beliefs, and influential movements/law changes are discussed.
 Respondents were instructed to choose Yes(1) or No(2) after being given prompts to convey their perspectives on if the following reasons were valid: